Commandos 3: Destination Berlin: Gameplay

-Synopsis

-Characters

-There are six commandos in Commandos 3: the Green Beret (Jack O'Hara), the Sniper (Sir Francis T. Woolridge), the Marine (James Blackwood), the Sapper (Thomas Hancock), the Spy (René Duchamp), and the Thief (Paul Toledo).

 Plot

 The tutorial begins with Jack O'Hara clearing out a bunker, Sir Francis T. Woolridge killing a few German soldiers with his sniper rifle and Thomas Hancock destroying a Panzer III tank with explosives.
 The game then shifts to 21 February 1939, where René Duchamp and Paul Toledo infiltrate the German Embassy in London and steal documents from a safe.

-Stalingrad

 In the Battle of Stalingrad, Woolridge kills an elite German sniper, lifting the siege of a Soviet command post at the Barmaley Fountain.
 General Franklin O'Donnell then arrives for a meeting with Soviet personnel, accompanied by Hancock and O'Hara.
 A massive German airstrike ensues followed by airdrops of the Fallschirmjäger.
 In an effort to protect the General, the commandos repulse waves of infantry attacks including a 7.5 cm Pak 40 anti-tank gun.
 When the meeting ends, O'Donnell crosses behind German lines and boards a Junkers Ju 52, much to the commandos' confusion.
 When they too enter the aircraft, O'Donnell orders the Germans to arrest them.

 While in an underground prison cell, O'Hara subdues a jail guard and frees Woolridge and Hancock, telling them of O'Donnell's betrayal.
 When they make their way through the sewers, they run into René Duchamp, who informs them that O'Donnell plans to reveal top-secret information to the Germans.
 Unknown to the three, Duchamp tells them they are in Berlin.
 The player is given three tactical ways to kill O'Donnell before a timer initiates, after which he would appear.
 After O'Donnell's assassination, the four commandos enter a Kübelwagen and escape the capital.